Virginia foster care and adoption guidelines

 - Are there support groups that Virginia’s foster or adoptive parents can access?

-There are 5,000 children in foster care in Virginia.
-1,533 of these children have the goal of adoption, and 857 of those youth are waiting for adoptive families.
-The children in care are from all cultural and socio-economic backgrounds.
-The children are frequently school-aged, 5 to 14 years old.
+There are approximately 5,000 children in foster care in Virginia.
+Of these children and youth, 1,700 have the goal of adoption, and more than 700 of are waiting for adoptive families.
+These children are from all cultural and socio-economic backgrounds.
+They are frequently school age, 5 to 14 years old, and part of sibling groups.